TristHas/DiffHydro/docs/quickstart.md

 catchment_runoff = interp(pixel_series)
 ```

-`catchment_runoff` is still a `TimeSeriesThDF`, now aligned to the catchment IDs of the routing graph.
+`catchment_runoff` is still a `DataTensor`, now aligned to the catchment IDs of the routing graph.

 ## 5. Route the flows